Jonah Heim Player Props: Rangers vs. Yankees

 Jonah Heim At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 77th, and he is 47th in the league in slugging.
+- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 74th and he is 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.